My Experience Report as a Former Spirion Customer and Advocate

 (by Cory Retherford, Spirion user)

 I am a Solution Engineer for Spirion, LLC.
 My adventure using the data security software began in 2007 as the Indiana University Technology Services Manager for Student Enrollment Services.
-We had an organizational mission to provide a solution that would allow a better understanding our data footprint and the types of data existing on our workstations, servers, and websites.
-As it happens fate guided me to the Identity Finder software (these days known as Spirion – Sensitive Data Manager).
+We had an organizational mission to provide a solution that would allow a better understanding of our data footprint and the types of data existing on our workstations, servers, and websites.
+As it happens, fate guided me to the Identity Finder software (these days known as Spirion – Sensitive Data Manager).

-My first exposure to Identify Finder was in 2007 and I recall being impressed by the ease to a create custom installer for our workstations and how easily it was to review the data sent back from the managed devices.
+My first exposure to Identify Finder was in 2007 and I recall being impressed by the ease to create a custom installer for our workstations and how easy it was to review the data sent back from the managed devices.
 This was an empowering moment as a data steward and ultimately enabled the university with compliance (HIPPA and PCI-DSS), audit, all things data warehouse, and security.
 The software has continued to impress me by the quality of development and flexibility of settings.
 In May of 2015 I moved to an operational security engineer role to implement an enterprise adoption of the software at Indiana University and was successfully adopted.
-As result of this experience my relationship with the Spirion support, sales, and leadership teams also matured.
+As a result of this experience my relationship with the Spirion support, sales, and leadership teams also matured.
 Having first-hand experience managing, implementing strategy, and the adoption of the product, it seemed that joining the Spirion team would allow me to share my real-world expertise with its customers and help with sales.
 Spirion asked me to join the team in 2017!

-During the course of many years administrating the Spirion (formerly Identity Finder) Sensitive Data Manager client and web console services I acquired experiences managing large and small deployments in both centrally and decentralized managed environments.
+During the course of many years administrating the Spirion (formerly Identity Finder) Sensitive Data Manager client and web console services I acquired experiences managing large and small deployments in both centralized and decentralized managed environments.
 As result of these varied experiences I have gained great insight into varied architectural and implementation strategies, real world exposure to managing data, the value of reporting to make decisions, and strategic plans to ensure success by meeting compliance.

-In my experiences of Sensitive Data Protection implementations, success was measured differently for each organization.
-However, establishing good communications and setting expectations for the tools use will garner adoption by the End-Users.
+In my experiences of Sensitive Data Protection implementations, success is measured differently for each organization.
+However, establishing good communications and setting expectations for the tools used will garner adoption by the End-Users.
 For Indiana University we saw in just a few years’ adoption of more than 20,000 deployed clients on Windows, Mac, and Linux devices.
 The efficiency to implement the software helped with adoption and deployment.
-The Sensitive Data Manager software helped me better understand the data footprint by recognizing patterns, interpreting business needs, and as result support the allocation of resources dedicated to certain types of data such as file servers for HIPPA and PCI-DSS or for specific levels of data classification.
-This further led to organizational business process changes, for example enabling the SharePoint rights management services as result of the Spirion data provided.
+The Sensitive Data Manager software helped me better understand the data footprint by recognizing patterns, interpreting business needs, and as a result supporting the allocation of resources dedicated to certain types of data such as file servers for HIPPA and PCI-DSS or for specific levels of data classification.
+This further led to organizational business process changes, for example enabling the SharePoint rights management services as a result of the Spirion data provided.